 Terry Trieu, MA

-Terry is an incoming 1st year graduate student in the TRTL.
+Terry (they/them) is a 2nd year graduate student in the TRTL.
 They received their bachelor's and master's degrees in psychology from California State University, Northridge in 2009 and 2015.
 They are interested in how individuals conceptualize self-injurious behaviors and how that affects the transition from ideation to action.
 They are also interested in how suicide risk is measured and determined.
 When not working, Terry can be found hiking, playing board games, or reading.

 Kirsten Christensen, BS

-Kirsten is an incoming 1st year graduate student in TRTL.
+Kirsten (she/her) is a 2nd year graduate student in TRTL.
 She graduated with her bachelor's degree in psychology and statistics from Florida State University in 2018, and currently works as a research coordinator at McLean Hospital.
 Her research interests include suicide risk assessment and interventions for acute risk (e.g., inpatient hospitalization).
 She enjoys hiking, board games, and exploring cities.

-Abigail is a sophomore majoring in psychology at Texas Tech University.
+Abigail (she/her) is a junior majoring in psychology at Texas Tech University.
 She is interested in helping people who are experiencing mental health crises and contributing to research in this field.
 In her free time, Abigail enjoys playing the violin or reading fantasy novels.

-Savannah is a sophomore majoring in Psychology at Texas Tech University.
+Savannah (she/her) is a junior majoring in Psychology at Texas Tech University.
 She hopes to become an Occupational Therapist.
 In her free time, she enjoys skateboarding, painting, and hiking.